mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting valid scheme
 ```

-We can go on and add more labels to make errors messages more
+We can go on and add more labels to make error messages more
 human-readable:

 ```haskell